paulremo/docker-valhalla/README.md

 At this point Valhalla is running, but there is no graph tiles yet.
 Follow the steps below to customize your Valhalla instance in a heartbeat.

+> [!NOTE]
-> Note, alternatively you could create `custom_files` on your host before starting the container with all necessary files you want to be respected, e.g. the OSM PBF files.
+> Alternatively you could create `custom_files` on your host before starting the container with all necessary files you want to be respected, e.g. the OSM PBF files.

 #### Build Valhalla with transit